barafael/trk/README.md

 ### TODO:
 * TODO: run 'make sync_hook' on init?
 Make dependency?
-* TODO: better reporting if file is not present xor corrupt
 * TODO: how to test all this automatically?
 * TODO: add past event adding for begin and end
 * TODO: improve status output